Simon Jimenez

 Simon Emmanuel Jimenez is a Filipino-American writer of speculative fiction.
 His novels include The Vanished Birds and The Spear Cuts Through Water.
-Jimenez's works have received critical praise, with his debut novel being nominated for the 2021 Locus Award for Best First Novel and the 2021 Arthur C. Clarke Award.
-Jimenez himself was nominated for the 2021 Astounding Award for Best New Writer.
+Jimenez's works have received critical praise.
+The Vanished Birds was a finalist for the 2021 Locus Award for Best First Novel and the 2021 Arthur C. Clarke Award.

+Jimenez was nominated for the 2021 Astounding Award for Best New Writer.